Antarctic Cruise Ships

-Antarctica, the Falkland Islands and South Georgia provide exceptional experiences for all who visit.
-We’ve selected the best Antarctic Cruise ships to deliver you to these wondrous wilderness areas, organised into four categories: Expedition, Expedition-Luxury, Luxury, and Fly Cruise.
+Antarctica, the Falkland Islands, South Georgia, the Ross Sea and New Zealand Sub-Antarctic Island cruises provide exceptional experiences for all who explore these magical places.
+We’ve selected the best small Antarctic Cruise ships to deliver you to these wondrous wilderness areas, organised into five categories: Expedition, Expedition-Luxury, Luxury-Expedition, Luxury and Fly Cruise.
+Here we explain the differences in experience in each category, which is part driven by age and size of ship and part by style of operation.

 EXPEDITION ANTARCTIC CRUISE SHIPS